 The internship is open to current 1Ls and 2Ls.
 Preference will be given to current 2Ls, but current 1Ls with relevant experience and interest are encouraged to apply as well.

 Applicants should highlight their commitment to public interest, advocacy experience, and any background in criminal defense, particularly death-penalty work.
 Applicants are also encouraged to mention any background in psychology, social work, investigative work, or any other background in public interest work on behalf of underserved communities.
 Interviews and hiring will be on a rolling basis.
-The internship is unpaid; however, we will work with schools and other resources to meet the criteria for work study, course credit, or other support.
-Students are expected to devote 40 hours per week for a ten-week program beginning at the end of May 2023 (exact start date to be announced).
+Students are expected to devote 40 hours per week for a ten-week program beginning in late May or early June 2025 (exact start date to be announced).